galagain/lasius-visualizer/README.md

-# Lasius Visualizer Machine Setup Guide
+# Lasius Visualizer Setup Guide

+This guide will walk you through setting up the Lasius Visualizer project on an Ubuntu server.
+The setup includes installing Node.js, Express, PM2, Nginx, configuring SSL with Certbot, and setting up DNS.

+## Machine Setup

 Before proceeding with the setup of the Lasius Visualizer, you need to set up your machine.
 The steps below will guide you through the installation process.

-## Machine Setup

 1. **Update Package Lists:**